hepaestus/ubuntu_club_notes/vim_usage.md

 ## Exiting Vim

-This is discussed first since it the most important thing you need to do.
+This is discussed now since it the most important thing you need to do.
 How to I save and finish?!
+People are often stuck here unable to save their work.

 To exit Vim, you can use one of the following commands in Command-Line mode:

+1. Hit the escape key a few times like a hacker.
+2. Enter the command mode with the `:` key.
+3. Then hit `x` to save and quit.

+Here are some examples:

 - `:wq`: Save changes and quit.
 - `:q!`: Quit without saving changes.
 - `:x`: Save changes and quit (same as `:wq`).

-## Saving your Work
+## Saving your Work Regulary

-To save in Vim, use the `w` command in **normal** mode.
+To save in Vim, use the `w` command in **command** mode.
+The sequence is `ESC`, `:` , `w`, enter.

+### A full exmaple of editing a file.

 Here we will open a file with vim, enter **insert** mode, then save the file.